Harshita890/Interview-Coach/README.md

-# Interview Mirror - Python Flask App
+# Interview Mirror

 Interview Mirror is a Python Flask web application for interview practice and response analysis.
 It helps candidates rehearse interview answers, record practice responses, and review feedback through a simple dashboard.

-The project is lightweight and beginner friendly.
+This project is lightweight and beginner friendly.
 It runs locally with Python and does not require an external AI API key, database, login system, Whisper transcription, or face tracking.

 ## Live Demo